-As I currently look out my window wondering when the rain will fall, I am reminiscing about the winter rains from early 2019.
-Remember those?
-Just like 2020 and 2021, the start of 2022 bluntly reminds us that California is an arid environment.
-Our annual rainfall average is approximately 17 inches.
-In 2021 we received slightly above average rainfall thanks to a late series of storms in December.
 Multiple years of below average rainfall require multiple years of above average rainfall to achieve balance in the force.
 One year of good storm-fall is not enough.
-The Company has maintained full yearly entitlement of 13,000 AF for 2022 and increased our water alert to 'Moderate Shortage' stage.
+The Company has maintained full yearly entitlement of 13,000 AF for 2024 and reduced our water alert to 'Conservation Program - Year-Round' stage.
 While we remain committed to delivering full entitlements, we will be conducting a midyear review, comparing established entitlement to water availability.
-If 2022 Spring rainfall does not materialize a correction may be necessary.
 Conservation is a way of life for those of us blessed to live in this beautiful region.

-Rainfall Totals for 2021 (inches) Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Total 3.31 0.03 1.52 0.88 0.45 0.01 0.19 0.00 0.00 1.21 0.00 11.25 18.85
+Rainfa all Totals for 202 23 (inch es) Jan Feb Mar Apr May Jun Jul Aug Sep Oct Nov Dec Total 6.26 5.99 10.86 1.44 1.14 0.79 0.00 2.94 0.94 0.16 0.81 1.28 32.61

-For the Board and staff of San Antonio Water Company, it remains an honor to continue building on the legacy established by William and George Chaffey 139 years ago - improving regional water security by increasing our ability to utilize local sources.
+For the Board and staff of San Antonio Water Company, it remains an honor to continue building on the legacy established by William and George Chaffey 140 years ago - improving regional water security by increasing our ability to utilize local sources.